Disability Access Information

 We have always been committed to making our school as accessible as possible, both to visitors to the school and also to the children who come here, irrespective of their differing needs.

-Our school has one large single storey building with two separate buildings for the Year 2 classrooms and Little Learners.
+Our school has one large single storey building with Little Learners and the Hub being in outside buildings.
 To make our buildings accessible we have made the following provisions:-

 - The separate buildings are both accessible by ramps.

 - We have two marked parking bays for visitors in possession of a blue badge.

 - The main door into the school has an intercom positioned at a suitable height for wheelchair users.
 Whilst the main double doors themselves are not electrically operated, a member of staff can open them for visitors.

 - The reception counter is a suitable height for wheelchair users.

 - We have a large disabled access toilet for use by visitors or pupils where necessary.

 - Our internal classroom doors are accessible by wheelchair users.
 Most of the external doors have a step down into the playground so, where necessary, a ramp can be placed to allow access.